Beams, Beers & Backstories

 10. The Severn Stars, Ledbury

-Built on the site of a former tannery dating back to at least the twelfth century, the first record of the Severn Stars as a pub was in 1793 and with 70% of it's original timbers still in place, not a huge amount has changed since.
+Built on the site of a former tannery dating back to at least the twelfth century, the first record of the Severn Stars as a pub was in 1793 and with 70% of its original timbers still in place, not a huge amount has changed since.

 Rooms: No